Uncle Buck (franchise): Uncle Buck (1990–1991)

 A television series was broadcast on CBS in 1990.
 It starred Kevin Meaney as Buck, a slob who drinks and smokes.
-When Bob and Cindy die in a car accident, he is named as the guardian of Tia, Miles, and Maizy.
+When Bob and Cindy die in a car accident, he is named the guardian of Tia, Miles, and Maizy.
 Opening to negative critical ratings, after it was moved to Friday, in an attempt by CBS to establish a comedy night there, its ratings quickly plummeted and it was canceled.

 Uncle Buck (2016)

 In June 2016 ABC premiered a second television adaptation featuring an African-American cast with Mike Epps in the title role, James Lesure as his brother, and Nia Long as Buck's sister-in-law.
 It suffered a similar fate as the previous TV adaptation, as it was poorly received by critics and then cancelled after only eight episodes.